 The X-Men comics have been around in one form or another since Stan Lee and Jack Kirby created them in 1963.
 I’ve never been a connoisseur, so my knowledge of the characters really started with the first film in the series, 2000’s X-Men.
 I immediately felt a kinship with this motley crew of superheroes and villains who possess a mutant gene that allows them to have special powers.
 Wolverine has self-healing properties and “adamantium” claws (how cool is that?).
 Jean Grey is telepathic and telekinetic.
 Storm can command the weather.
 Cyclops can shoot energy beams from his eyes.
 Magneto creates and controls magnetic fields.
 And so on.
 But one thing unites them all: In essence, they are all freaks, feared and persecuted by society at large.
 The world does not want them.
 They are bullied, shunned, segregated.
 As a larger allegory about oppression, racism, and the discrimination of anything the status quo doesn’t quite understand, the X-Men saga, both in comics and films, goes into deep, rich territory.
 And that’s interesting.

 The first two outings, X-Men and X2: X-Men United (2003) were directed by Bryan Singer with a keen eye not only for action but also for humor and character development.
 Patrick Stewart and Ian McKellen immediately became memorable film adversaries (and later allies) as Charles Xavier (Professor X, leader of the X-Men) and Erik Lensherr (Magneto, founder of the extremist Brotherhood of Mutants).
 And Hugh Jackman became virtually inseparable from his Wolverine character – he has now played the role seven times.
-However, things took a turn for the worse with the next two outings, 2006’s shitty X-Men: The Last Stand and 2009’s shittier X-Men Origins: Wolverine, both made without Singer’s involvement and lacking any sort of emotional connection.
+However, things took a turn for the worse with the next two outings, 2006’s mediocre X-Men: The Last Stand and 2009’s even crappier X-Men Origins: Wolverine, both lacking any sort of emotional connection.

-Thankfully, Singer returned – albeit as producer – for 2011’s prequel X-Men: First Class, which introduced younger versions of Professor X (James McAvoy) and Magneto (Michael Fassbender) and the origins of their respective mutant groups.
-Back were the fun and the emotion, this time orchestrated by director Matthew Vaughn.
-I breathed a sigh of relief: The franchise seemed to have gotten back on its feet.
-And I’m happy to say that X-Men: Days of Future Past, the latest installment in the saga,is as good as they come.
+Then came 2011’s zippy prequel X-Men: First Class, which introduced younger versions of Professor X (James McAvoy) and Magneto (Michael Fassbender), and the origins of their respective mutant groups.
+The franchise seemed to have gotten back on its feet.
+And I’m happy to say that X-Men: Days of Future Past, the latest installment in the saga, is as good as they come.